Go To Top

 Is a group life insurance policy through work enough?

-Group life insurance is a great added bonus for you; however, it should not be used instead of individual life insurance.
-With group life insurance, the coverage offered is not always enough to take care of your beneficiaries, especially if you are the main bread winner in the family.
-Also, you may lose your group life insurance coverage once you leave your current job, and if you developed a health condition while working there, it may be more difficult to get affordable life insurance rates at the next place you go to.
+Group life insurance is a great added bonus for you; however, it doesn't replace individual life insurance.
+With group life insurance, the coverage offered is not always enough to take care of your beneficiaries, especially if you are the main breadwinner in the family.
+Also, you may lose your group life insurance coverage once you leave your current job, and if you develop a health condition while working there, it may be more difficult to get affordable life insurance rates on the open market.

 The option to keep your life insurance after your leave or retire may be available, but it will probably cost you 10-25% more in insurance premiums.
 In the event your employer switches life insurance plans or cancels the one you have, you will no longer be covered.

 Group life insurance through work is usually two times your annual salary, and you may have the option to buy more coverage, often in $10,000 increments.
-However, experts usually recommend that you have at least five times your salary in life insurance; some go as far as 10 times your salary.
-Odds are good you won't have that amount of coverage in group life.
+However, experts usually recommend that you have at least five times your salary in life insurance; some say as much as 10 times your salary.
+The odds are good you won't have that amount of coverage in group life.

-Still there are benefits to a group life insurance policy, including the fact that you can't be turned down.
+Still, a group life insurance policy has benefits, including the fact that you can't be turned down.
 Spreading the risk across a group means the life insurance company is less concerned about each individual's health.

 Why is group life insurance so cheap?

-The cost of insuring a group of people, rather than an individual person, is cheaper because the rate is based on the overall risk of the group.
-The insurer typically assumes that not all people who are insured will remain with the company until they retire, which in turn means a shorter life insurance term.
-Also, the likelihood of the entire group dying is far less likely than if you base it off of one person.
+The cost of insuring a group of people, rather than an individual person, is cheaper because the rate is based on the group's overall risk.
+The insurer typically assumes that not all insured people will remain with the company until they retire, which in turn means a shorter life insurance term.
+Also, the likelihood of the entire group dying is far less likely than if you base it on one person.

 Pros and cons of group life insurance

-Group life is definitely a good thing to have, but if it's your only life insurance you should be sure you're aware of both the pros and cons.
+Group life is definitely a good thing to have, but if you don't have any other coverage, you should be sure you're aware of both the pros and cons.

 Pros

-• It's cheap, and some coverage may actually be free since your employer pays the bill
+• It's cheap, and some coverage may be free if your employer pays the bill

 • You can buy coverage pre-tax and have it deducted from your policy